Mesh Preparation for PLUS Emulsions

 Degreaser or mesh wetting agent?

-MacDermid Autotype offers two types of degreaser Auto Degreaser Concentrate and Universal Mesh Prep.
-The Auto Degreaser Concentrate range is diluted with water prior to use, so 1 liter of concentrate can make up to 50 liters of degreaser solution.
+Alkemi offers two types of degreasers (i) Degreaser Concentrate and (ii) Universal Mesh Prep.
+The Auto Degreaser Concentrate range is diluted with water prior to use, so 1 litre of Concentrate can make up to 50 litres of degreaser solution.

-The concentrates work brilliantly for PLUS direct emulsions; however, if you're using Capillex screen film, we recommend Universal Mesh Prep as a combined degreaser and mesh wetting agent.
+The concentrates work brilliantly for PLUS direct emulsions, however if you are using Capillex screen film then we recommend Universal Mesh Prep, which is a combined degreaser and mesh wetting agent.
 This helps the mesh to hold as much water as possible which is the key to applying Capillex successfully.

-Top tip: To save time, always degrease the mesh after decoating the previous stencil.
-Then store the screens covered so they don't become contaminated again.
+Pro tip: to save time always degrease the mesh after decoating the previous stencil and then store the screens covered so they do not become contaminated again.

-The Brush Pump is an excellent tool for use with the Auto Degreaser Concentrate.
-Add 1 liter of the 1:25 product to the 25 liter drum and then top up with water.
+The Brush Pump is an excellent tool for use with the Alkemi Degreaser Concentrate.
+Add 1 litre of the 1:25 product to the 25 litre drum and then top up with water.
 Simply moving the brush up and down the screen will activate the syphon pump and apply just the right amount of the degreaser solution to the mesh.

 No air or electrical supply is needed to operate the Brush Pump so installation takes seconds.

 If you are using Capillex or an indirect stencil film such as Five Star, then it is important to abrade/roughen the mesh as well as degreasing it.
-This will ‘key’ the smooth mesh fibers allowing the stencil to adhere better.
-This picture shows the level of micro-abrasion that ‘keys’ the surface without damaging the fibers
+This will ‘key’ the smooth mesh fibres allowing the stencil to adhere better.
+The picture opposite shows the level of micro-abrasion that ‘keys’ the surface without damaging the fibres

 Top tip: Abrade all new screens and after every fifth stencil to get the best results.